WiIIiam278/HuskClaims/docs/Hooks.md

 ## HuskHomes
 If HuskHomes is installed, the `/huskclaims teleport` command will be enabled allowing admins to quickly teleport to claims from the [claim list](claims#listing-claims), or to the location of a placed sign if you are using [[Sign Moderation]].

 Additionally, the HuskHomes hook will register the `huskhomes:set_home` operation type.
 Add this to [[trust]] levels in your `trust_levels.yml` file to require a minimum trust level to set or relocate a home within a claim.
+Don't forget to add it to `allowed_owner_operations` as well!

 <details>
 <summary>HuskHomes Hook &mdash; Adding to trust_levels.yml</summary>